 Also known as sea or marine clay, which is a non-swelling clay with a high an absorptive capacity for increasing blood to the surface and exfoliating dead skin cells.

 French Red Illite Clay:

-This is red clay has a large amount of iron oxide with a high mineral content and is a powerful cleanser and exfoliator.
+This is red clay has a large amount of iron oxide with high mineral content and is a powerful cleanser and exfoliator.
 It also stimulates blood boosts hydration and reduces the appearance of wrinkles.

 French Pink Clay (Rose Clay):

 This is a combination of red illite and white kaolin clays which gently exfoliate skin and increases skin cell regeneration and improves elasticity.

 As the name suggests it is mined or found in the Atlas Mountains in Morocco, and has been used for over 4000 years for its therapeutic benefits.
 Like every other clay Rhassoul clay also has detoxifying properties with the ability to clear out your pores but is gentle enough for sensitive skin.

 Rhassoul clay also improves elasticity and exfoliates the skin and can be used as a hair shampoo, particularly for afro hair which tends to be drier.
 It is much less drying than other clays which means it can be used daily or is best for people with drier skin.

 |Oily skin||Bentonite Clay, Fullers Earth Clay , Red Kaolin, French Green Clay|